hannylicious/django-unmanaged-assistant/README.md

 - SQLite (not tested / experimental)
 - PostgreSQL (not tested / experimental)
-- MySQL (not tested / experimental)
-- Oracle (not tested / experimental)
-- SQL Server (not tested / experimental)
+- Microsoft SQL Server (not tested / experimental)

-- MariaDB (not tested / experimental)
+If you would like to add support for additional databases, please feel free to submit a Pull Request!

 ## Limitations